sdslabs/git-lecture/lecture.markdown

 - `git config user.name` and `git config user.email` should be setup
 - Pass along the public keys (via email)

+##Commit Messages Editing
+When you make commits on git, it uses your default text editors to type the commit message.
+This is set to `vim` in Windows and Linux.
+Linux folks can change it to anything else by setting the $EDITOR variable by the following command:
+`export EDITOR=nano` (Replace nano with the editor of your choice like gedit geany etc)

+You can also save the setting in your git global configuration, by :
+`git config --global core.editor "nano"`

+As per [this question on SO](http://stackoverflow.com/questions/10564/how-can-i-set-up-an-editor-to-work-with-git-on-windows), you can use Notepad++, or notepad etc on git on Windows as well.

+`git config --global core.editor "'C:/Program Files/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin"`

+Take care about the slashes, and the path to your editor of choice.
+Don't use notepad, it screws with the newlines.

+###Vim
+If you're stuck with vim for some reason, do the following in the commit window
+1. Press `i` to go to insert mode
+1. Type your commit message
+1. Press `Esc`
+1. Type `:wq`.
+The colon is important
+1. Press `Enter`
+1. That's it, your commit should be successful

+Remember, an empty commit message aborts the commit.
+Also the best way to commit easily is:

+`git commit -m "Commit Message Here"` to just type the commit message on the command line, and leave out all the hassle of the editor

 #Resources on Git
 * [Git Cheat Sheets & Excellent starting guide](http://help.github.com/git-cheat-sheets/)
 * [Everyday GIT With 20 Commands Or So](http://www.kernel.org/pub/software/scm/git/docs/everyday.html)